 Skip to main content

-Restore files from a backup snapshot to a ZIP archive.
+Restore files from a backup snapshot to either a ZIP archive or a filesystem directory.
 You can restore the entire snapshot, a specific file, or a subdirectory tree.

 Usage